Spray Painting Door Knobs on a Budget

-That’s a significant savings and money I’d much rather put toward more exciting items on our home to do list.
+That’s significant savings and money I’d much rather put toward more exciting items on our home to-do list.

-Like I mentioned, I spray painted the entry door hardware in our house when we first moved in a few years ago, because those were in the worst shape.
-In those few years, they have held up beautifully and now that I’ve tested out this process, I recently finished refinishing the old door hardware in the rest of the house!
+As I mentioned, I spray painted the entry door hardware in our house when we first moved in a few years ago, because those were in the worst shape.
+In those few years, they have held up beautifully, and now that I’ve tested out this process, I recently finished refinishing the old door hardware in the rest of the house!

-Why I Opted Out of Painting Hinges on Doors
+Why I Opted Out of Painting Door Hinges

-“Can you spray paint hinges on doors?”
 A couple of you have asked me this question and while you probably can, I don’t think I’d recommend painting hinges on doors.
 I would be concerned about the constant forceful motion of the hinges eventually rubbing the paint off.
-So since hinges are cheap (if you get them in a set here), I opted to buy those and I’m so glad I did!
+So since hinges are cheap (if you get them in a set here), I opted to buy those, and I’m so glad I did!

 This saved me from some extra work and the possibility of having to repaint or replace them later on if the paint chipped!
 Also, I decided to buy new strike plates that were already oil-rubbed bronze because I knew they would be much more likely to get scratched – hence the name!
-These were very cheap online here.
+These were very cheap online: Oil Rubbed Bronze Strike Plates

 TSP Cleaner (optional) – I keep this on hand.
-You can get it at any home improvement store.
+You can get it at any home improvement or hardware store.

 Step 1: Remove the Door Hardware

-Remove the hardware with a screwdriver.
-I used a piece of painter’s tape to label which set of knobs went with which door.
+Remove the hardware from the base of the knob with a screwdriver.
+One of the first things I like to do is use a piece of painter’s tape to label which set of knobs went with which door.

-Removing the door knobs will take a little while so I used the time to listen to one of my favorite podcasts.
+Removing the doorknobs will take a little while so I used the time to listen to one of my favorite podcasts (see the list here).

-Can you Spray Door Knobs without Removing Them?
+Can you Spray Paint Door Knobs Without Removing Them?